slothAD/XPRising/README.md

 `mastery [<log> <on>|<off>]`\
 Display your current mastery progression, or toggle the mastery gain notification.\
+Use .mastery reset all, or .mastery reset [weapon type] to reset it to 0 adding that amount to your efficency, and a configurable % of that to your mastery growth rate for that weapon.
+A negative number in growth means that it will decrease multiplicitavely based on that, formula of mastery/(mastery + negative growth rate) is multiplied in.\
 &ensp;&ensp;**Example:** `mastery`\
 &ensp;&ensp;**Example:** `mastery log off`